Perfectly Roasted Brussels Sprouts

 • Preheat oven to 425 degrees F.

-• In a large bowl, toss Brussels sprouts with 3 tablespoons of olive oil, kosher salt, pepper, and garlic powder if using, coat well.
+• In a large bowl, toss the Brussels sprouts with 3 tablespoons olive oil, kosher salt, pepper, and garlic powder, if desired, until well coated.

-• Transfer them to a large baking sheet lightly greased with olive oil or cooking spray.
-Roast for 35 to 45 minutes, until crisp on the outside and tender on the inside.
+• Transfer the vegetables to a large, lightly greased baking sheet with olive oil or cooking spray.
+Roast them for 35 to 45 minutes, until they are crisp on the outside and tender on the inside

 • Taste and season with more kosher salt if needed.

-• Serve warm, sprinkled with grated parmesan if desired.
+• Serve the dish warm, and sprinkle with grated Parmesan cheese if desired.

 Video